 Children and Youth

-While many children are able to function independently at camp, they are still the responsibility of parents, guardians or sponsors; it is up to these individuals to set limits and/or grant freedoms to the children in their care in accordance with their level of maturity.
-These adults are also responsible for monitoring behavior of children in their care, even if they allow the children to be independent on the Seabeck campus.
+While many older children are able to function independently at camp, they are still the responsibility of parents, guardians or sponsors; it is up to these individuals to set limits and/or grant freedoms to the minors in their care in accordance with their level of maturity.

 For children of all ages, it is the responsibility of parents, guardians and sponsors to mediate any issues that arise with the children in their care.
 It is not the responsibility of camp staff to resolve behavior issues that occur outside of the morning program, with the exception of serious violations of camp rules, which will be addressed by the Board Representative, as needed.